xiaozxiong/X-puck/README.md

 ln -s /mnt/data1/xzx/tinker_output output ln -s /mnt/data0/ANN-Datasets dataset
 ```
-The `.conf` file in `tools/demo/conf/` can modified to set traing and building parameter:
+The `.conf` file in `tools/demo/conf/` can be modified to set traing and building parameter:
 - `tools/demo/conf/puck_train.conf`
 - `tools/demo/conf/tinker_train.conf`

 Then we can run the shell script `puck_train_control.sh` in `tools/script/` to train and build index.
-It is worthy to note that the current path of `puck_train_control.sh` is `exe_puck/` and the parameters in `.conf` file shoule be set based on it.
-If this script fails to run, the possible reason is the writing permission and you should add `sudo`.
+It is worthy to note that the current path of `puck_train_control.sh` is project dirctory and the parameters in `.conf` file should be set basing on it.
+If this script fails to run, the possible reason is the writing permission so you should add `sudo`.

 ```shell
 cd tools/script